The 20 greatest matches in the FIFA World Cup history - part I (1930-1954)

 Austria 7-5 Switzlerland, June 26th 1954, Lausanne, Switzerland – quarter-finals

 In the eighth minute after the break, Wagner scored his third and Austria’s sixth.
 Five minutes later, Hügi gave new hope to the Swiss and made it 6-5, but Erich Probst settled the epic contest for good 14 minutes before the final whistle.
-After the match, the Austrian goalkeeper Kurt Schmied was so affected by the heat that he even asked who won the game.
+After the match, the Austrian goalkeeper Kurt Schmied was so affected by the heat that he even asked who had won the game.
 The temperature was around 40ºC.
-This is still the game with most goals scored in a World Cup.
+This is still the game with most goals scored in a World Cup to date.

 Hungary 4-2 Brazil, June 27th 1954, Bern, Switzerland – quarter-finals

 After demolishing South Korea (9-0) and West Germany (8-3), the mighty Hungarians, who were unbeaten in the past four years, had a more challenging task against a good Brazilian team, who had previously beaten Mexico by 5-0 and tied 1-1 against Yugoslavia.
-In a very nervous match under heavy rain, before which the Brazilians didn’t have time to warm up, the European side took the lead with only three minutes, through Nándor Hidegkuti.
+In a very tense match under heavy rain, before which the Brazilians didn’t even have time to warm up, the European side took the lead with only three minutes, through Nándor Hidegkuti.
 Four minutes later, Sándor Kocsis netted the second.
 After that, Brazil woke up, started playing much better and was awarded a penalty.
 The legend Djalma Santos took it and made it 2-1 at half time.

 With 15 minutes of the second half, the Hungarians were awarded a penalty and Mihály Lantos didn’t lose the chance to make it 3-1.
 The penalty resulted in a pitch invasion by outraged Brazilian journalists and officials, who had to be dismissed by police.
 After that incident, the duel became a battle full of violent fouls and dangerous sliding tackles.
-In spite of that, Julinho Botelho renewed Brazilian hopes five minutes after Lantos’s penalty, with a beautiful shot from long range.
+In spite of that, Julinho Botelho renewed Brazilian hopes five minutes after Lantos’ penalty, with a beautiful shot from long range.
 Six minutes later, Nilton Santos and József Bozsik started fighting after a rough foul and both were sent off.

 In the last minutes, Hungary would still find some time for the fourth goal, through another strike by the amazing Kocsis, who would end up as the top goalscorer of the tournament (11 goals).
 Moments before the final whistle, Humberto Tozzi kicked Gyula Lóránt and was dismissed.
-Humberto’s expulsion triggered an even bigger fight that carried on after the match, with the Brazilian players invading the Hungarian dressing room.
+Humberto’s sending-off triggered an even bigger fight that carried on after the match, with the Brazilian players invading the Hungarian dressing room.
 After this incident, which became known as the Battle of Bern, FIFA did nothing.
 Hungary was in the semi-finals and Brazil was sent back home, both teams unpunished.

 West Germany 3-2 Hungary July 4th 1954, Bern, Switzerland - final

 This was Germany’s first appearance in a World Cup after World War II and also the first as a divided nation.
 Their way to their first final ever included a 2-0 win against Yugoslavia in the quarter-finals and an impressive 6-1 against the good Austrian team.
-The Hungarians, on the other hand, were for the second time in a final and were the favorites.
+The Hungarians, on the other hand, were for the second time in a final and were the favourites.
 Besides being unbeaten for four years, they had won every game so far in the tournament (including a thrashing 8-3 against the Germans), scoring 25 goals and conceding just seven.

-After just eight minutes the crowd was already wandering how many times would the mighty Hungarians score against Toni Turek’s goal.
+After just eight minutes the crowd was already wondering how many times would the mighty Hungarians score against Toni Turek’s goal.
 The legend Ferenc Puskás, returning from an injury, netted the first one with six minutes and, 180 seconds later, Zoltán Czibor made it 2-0.
 But the Germans kept their spirits up and reduced the Magyar’s lead to a single goal just two minutes after that with Max Morlock.
-Eight minutes later, Helmut Rahn tied the match, which affected psychologically the so far unbeatable opponents.
+Eight minutes later, Helmut Rahn tied the match, which affected psychologically the so far invincible opponents.
 Both teams created goalscoring chances before the break, but the first half ended 2-2.